 The coins were struck in the cellar of saw maker John Harper, since the Mint building was still under construction.
 Approximately 1,500 pieces were produced with the majority entering circulation.
 During his Annual Address to Congress, President George Washington would mention “a small beginning in the coinage of half dismes.”
 Over the years, stories have circulated that the coins were minted from silver personally supplied by George Washington or that the obverse portrait was based on the appearance of Martha Washington.

-The 1792 Half Dime has enjoyed consistent popularity with collectors due to the issues rarity and fascinating story.
-When examples are offered for sale, they generally bring strong prices.
-Most pieces will show some wear from circulation, but a small number of uncirculated pieces are known as well, perhaps saved as souvenirs from the first official coinage struck by the United States Mint.
+The 1792 Half Dime has enjoyed consistent popularity with collectors due to the issue’s fascinating origin and rarity.
+Most pieces will show some wear from circulation, but a small number of uncirculated pieces are known, including some exceptional examples.

 The finest known piece has been graded PCGS MS-68 and most recently sold for $1,958,000 in 2018 by private treaty sale.
 This piece traces its ownership back to David Rittenhouse, the first Director of the United States Mint.
 Another superlative example of the coin has been designated as a specimen strike due to its unusually sharp details and proof-like surfaces.
 This example has been graded PCGS SP-67 and most recently sold for $1,292,500 in 2014.